 You can use plugins to monitor your site’s performance more closely, something that can help you make important business decisions later down the road.
 You can check which products are not performing well, for example, or connect the site to Google Analytics.

 You can also add plugins that create forms, help you with your SEO, help expand your mailing lists, and do much, much more.
 You can use SMS for WooComerce which will give you an opportunity to communicate with your client and help them in the payment process.
+Another example, for ecommerce businesses you can boost your sale with email marketing for WooCommerce.
 A quick way to start or boost your sales (besides SEO and PPC campaigns) would be installing a WooCommerce affiliate plugin that helps to manage and track performance of your affiliate marketing campaign.

 Plugins should be reviewed regularly because there are always new ones coming in, so if you don’t keep an eye on them, you could find yourself left behind.
 There are many guides on the most popular plugins for this particular type of website, so do some reading, and you will be amazed by what you find.